Barcelona Transport

 Barcelona Airport Bus

 There are regular buses from Barcelona centre to Barcelona Airport (El Prat) and they run every 7 – 15 minutes depending on the time of day.
-The times vary slightly depending on which route you take, but roughly they run from 0605 – 0105 from Plaza Catalunya to the airport, and 0605 – 0105 on the return journey.
+The times vary slightly depending on which route you take, and these buses now run 24 hours a day, just less frequently through the night.

 They leave from Plaza Catalunya and Plaza España and a few other places, including one which leaves from Castelldefels.
 It takes about 30 minutes from Plaza Catalunya to the airport.